-Being pregnant can be a dream come true, but it doesn’t always mean that it is easy.
+Being pregnant can be a dream come true, but it doesn’t always mean that pregnancy is easy.

 The experience isn’t necessarily how people imagine it, or how it is portrayed in the TV or films.
 Many people have to deal with morning sickness, lack of sleep, swollen ankles, and more, which is why it is vital to ensure you are looking after yourself, no matter how hard it gets.
 There’s a whole load of things nobody tells you about pregnancy.
 And if you happen to be pregnant with twins, it’s a whole different ball game to being pregnant with just one – trust me I’ve done both!

 There are many other things that you may discover about being a parent that you will wish you’d have known before, but one of the essential things is to ensure you are caring for yourself.
 Here are some self-care ideas to help you while you are pregnant: